A Multi-Cluster Kasten Backup Dashboard That Needs No Kasten Credentials

 oc get route -n kasten-io kasten-dashboard

-Adding a New Cluster
+Adding a cluster

 oc edit configmap kasten-dashboard-config -n kasten-io